 \section{Methodology}

 Our objective is to develop a highly efficient and effective MLLM-based universal multimodal embedding model for retrieval.
 The overview of the proposed architecture is shown in~\cref{fig:model_arch}.
-We begin by formally defining the universal multimodal retrieval task before detailing our proposed framework, including our architectural modifications and progressive training pipeline.
+We begin by formally defining the universal multimodal embedding task before detailing our proposed framework, including our architectural modifications, progressive training pipeline and synergistic reranker.